Skip to content

 Check cmf metadata pull for more details.

-Pull artifacts from the central artifact repo
+Pull artifacts from the central artifact repository

 Execute cmf artifact pull command in the example_folder.